Leadenhall Press

-The Leadenhall Press was founded by Andrew White Tuer (1838–1900) as the publishing division of the London partnership of Field & Tuer, following a move to 50 Leadenhall Street in 1868.
-The firm began as job printers, stationers, and manufacturers in 1862, when Tuer joined with Abraham Field (1830–1891), an established producer of registers and log books.
-Among their early successes was the invention by Tuer of Stickphast Paste, a vegetable-based product that quickly became the standard office paste--and which was still being manufactured under new ownership as late as the mid 20th century.
+The Leadenhall Press was founded by Andrew White Tuer (1838–1900), and originated as the publishing arm of the Field & Tuer partnership in London.
+This development followed their 1868 relocation to 50 Leadenhall Street.
+Initially founded in 1862, the firm began as job printers, stationers, and manufacturers when Tuer teamed up with Abraham Field (1830–1891), known for producing registers and log books.
+A significant early achievement was Tuer's invention of Stickphast Paste, a vegetable-based adhesive.
+It rapidly became a staple in offices, and its production continued under various owners well into the mid-20th century.

 Profits from this and other inventions allowed Tuer, to pursue his publishing ambitions.
 From the beginning, the Leadenhall Press output reflected his imagination, curiosity, and interest in the full range of printing and book production techniques.

 The Leadenhall Press imprint first appeared in 1872 in the firm's trade publication, Paper & Printing Trades Journal, as "Ye Leadenhall Workes."
-Field & Tuer occasionally printed books for other publishers and published sporadically beginning in 1869, but it was not until ten years later that the first official book in the Leadenhall Press catalogue appeared: Tuer's own Luxurious Bathing.
+Field & Tuer occasionally printed books for other publishers and published sporadically beginning in 1869, but it was not until ten years later that the first official book in the Leadenhall Press catalogue appeared, titled Tuer's own Luxurious Bathing.
 The following year, Tuer launched the influential Printers' International Specimen Exchange, an annual survey collection of examples printed and submitted by printers and their employees.

 Under Tuer's guidance, the Leadenhall Press became an innovative force during the 1880s, issuing as many as 40 books a year: including trade titles for as little as sixpence, as well as limited editions costing several guineas.
 Although perhaps best known today for children's book reprints, chapbook revivals illustrated by Joseph Crawhall, and several productions of Tuer's own works; the Leadenhall Press catalogue included publications on a wide range of subjects for all tastes.
-Although the "cheap editions" of some titles could be plain and undistinguished, great care was given to the design and printing of many of the series books that were issued only in inexpensive formats.
+Although the less expensive (and less well made) editions of some titles could be plain and undistinguished, great care was given to the design and printing of many of the series books that were issued only in inexpensive formats.